nagraajm/boostn-platform/README.md

 A modern Next.js 14 crowdfunding platform designed to help sports clubs raise funds through sponsorship packages and donations.
 Built with Clean Architecture principles, TypeScript, and a professional light theme design.

-## 🏒 About EHC Königsberg
+## 🏒 About EHC Koenigsbrunn

-This platform is specifically designed for EHC Königsberg, a sports club that offers various sponsorship packages to businesses and individuals looking to support the team while gaining valuable exposure and networking opportunities.
+This platform is specifically designed for EHC Koenigsbrunn, a sports club that offers various sponsorship packages to businesses and individuals looking to support the team while gaining valuable exposure and networking opportunities.

 ## ✨ Features